ricardofernandesx/ricardofernandesx/README.md

 ### Hi there 👋

 I'm Ricardo Fernandes.
-I am currently a web developer, content producer on Youtube.
+I am currently a web developer.

 I have experience in the following technologies: